Braised fennel soup

 chopped herbs: cilantro, dill or chervil

 Heat the olive oil in a heavy-bottomed soup pot over a medium flame.
 When hot, add the fennel.
 Stir occasionally until the fennel starts to brown.
-Turn down the heat to medium low and continue cooking until the fennel begins to caramelize.
+Turn down the heat to medium low and continue cooking until the fennel begins to caramelize, about 30 minutes.

 Add the water and sea salt.
-If sea salt is not available, use kosher salt or regular table salt.
-Simmer, uncovered, until the fennel is tender, about 30 minutes.
+If sea salt is not available, use kosher salt or table salt.
+Simmer, uncovered, until the fennel is tender, about 30 minutes more.

 Remove from heat.
 Purée, using a hand pulser if you have one, otherwise a blender or a food mill.
 Return to a clean saucepan.